rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Adding The Devices In Librenms

 Now that our sample devices are configured to accept SNMP traffic from our LibreNMS server, the next step is adding those devices to LibreNMS.
-We are assuming that you have the web interface for LibreNMS open, and if so, it will show you that you have no devices added and ask you to add one.
+We assume you have a web interface for LibreNMS open, and that it shows you no devices and ask you to add one.

 So go ahead and do that.
 Once you click to add a device, you'll be faced with this screen: